lvm/youtube-album/README.md

 # youtube-album

 Downloads a video from Youtube and splits tracks based on a tracklist.
+It'll also try to save ID3 Tags.

 The next iteration of [2trax](https://github.com/lvm/2trax) but rewritten and simplified.